andeya/goutil/README.md

     func JsQueryEscape(s string) string
     ```

 - JsQueryUnescape does the inverse transformation of JsQueryEscape, converting %AB into the byte 0xAB and '+' into ' ' (space).
-It returns an error if any % is not followed by two hexadecimal digits.
+<br>It returns an error if any % is not followed by two hexadecimal digits.

     ```go
     func JsQueryUnescape(s string) (string, error)
     ```

 - Map is a concurrent map with loads, stores, and deletes.
-It is safe for multiple goroutines to call a Map's methods concurrently.
+<br>It is safe for multiple goroutines to call a Map's methods concurrently.

     ```go
     type Map interface {